RainboeStrykr/freshthoughts/content/pages/posts/fragments-of-iceland.md

 layout: post
 excerpt: >-
-  There could not have been a better way to celebrate the 52nd anniversary of the first Moon landing than the series of space flights this month heralding a new era of space tourism.
+  There could not have been a better way to celebrate the 52nd anniversary of the first Moon landing than the series of space flights last July heralding a new era of space tourism.
 But there's a catch.
 ---
 #### There could not have been a better way to celebrate the 52nd anniversary of the first Moon landing than the series of space flights last July heralding a new era of space tourism.